dsluo-archive/csx730-vfs/README.md

 ### Meta-Data API

-This API provides the inode and superblock structurs.
-Readers whould consult `csx730_meta.h` for complete documentation.
+This API provides the inode and superblock structures.
+Readers should consult `csx730_meta.h` for complete documentation.
 The `inode_t` and `superblock_t` structures are defined as follows:

 ```c